petksks/Assignment-1/ASSIGNMENT_FEEDBACK.md

 3 separate pages: ✅
 "Download" and "about" should be removed from the menu!

-A header with a page title on every page: ✅ ❌
+A header with a page title on every page: ✅
+Fixed!
+8-12-2022
 "Home" has 3 h1s - google's SEO looks for one and only one unique h1 on every page.

 A navigational menu every page with links to the other pages: ✅